loopstick/Photon2_Tutorial/README.md

 - click ```Create New```
 - enter in the MAC address you copied in the earlier steps
 - issue the device a name
-- copy your Berkeley-IoT password somewhere SAFE so that you will remember it!
+- __copy your Berkeley-IoT password somewhere SAFE so that you will remember it!__
+   - this password is only shown once.
+It will never be shown again...

 #### Connect Photon2 Berkeley IoT Wi-Fi (-> do this on campus)
 - Navigate to: https://docs.particle.io/tools/developer-tools/configure-wi-fi/